mosi-sol/idea-factory/jason_as_sql/readme.md

 8. **`sum(field)`**: Calculates the sum of a field.
 9. **`avg(field)`**: Calculates the average of a field.

-This implementation provides a flexible and powerful way to query and manipulate JSON data in JavaScript, similar to SQL.\
+This implementation provides a flexible and powerful way to query and manipulate JSON data in JavaScript/Python, similar to SQL.\
 Everyone can further extend it to support more complex operations as needed! :)